maryefern/type-theme/webinar-confirmed.md

 <div class="container-fluid">
             <div id="invite-header" class="row">
                     <h1>Invite a Friend</h1>
-                    <p>Yay!
+                    <p>Yay!!
 You’re all signed up for the live webinar.
 Check your inbox for an email from me with the full scoop in just a couple minutes.
 In the meantime, invite your friends to the show... the more the merrier!</p>
             </div>
             <!--social-->
             <div id="social-bar" class="row social-bar">